Generic Name: iothalamate meglumine

 Conray may be injected either centrally, into the superior or inferior vena cava, or peripherally into an appropriate arm vein.
 For central injections, catheters may be introduced at the antecubital fossa into either the basilic or cephalic vein or at the leg into the femoral vein and advanced to the distal segment of the corresponding vena cava.
 For peripheral injections, the catheter is introduced at the antecubital fossa into the appropriate size arm vein.
 In order to reduce the potential for extravasation during peripheral injection, a catheter of approximately 20 cm in length should be employed.

-Depending on the area to be imaged, the usual dose range is 20-40 mL.
+Depending on the area to be imaged, the usual dose range is 20 to 40 mL.
 Injections may be repeated as necessary.

 ARTERIAL DIGITAL SUBTRACTION ANGIOGRAPHY